sunlightlabs/brisket/data/docs/api.rst

 ----------

 amount
-    The amount of the contribution in US dollars in one of the following formats:
+    The amount spent on lobbying in US dollars in one of the following formats:

     =======  ============================
     Example  Description